January 21, 2020

 Program

-The Symposium structure foresees a daily program of 4 oral sessions, 2 in the morning and 2 in the afternoon, and 1 poster session, during which a buffet lunch will be served.
-On Wednesday, the last oral session will be substituted by a visit to new MOSE installations.
-On Monday/Friday, the working day will be closed by a welcome/farewell reception.
-On Tuesday/Thursday, the last session will be followed by a social event.
-The choice of avoiding parallel sessions will allow every participant to have a complete overview of all presentations.
+The Symposium structure foresaw a daily program of 4 oral sessions, 2 in the morning and 2 in the afternoon, and 1 poster session, during which a buffet lunch was served.
+On Wednesday, the last oral session was substituted by a visit to new MOSE installations.
+On Monday/Friday, the working day closed with a welcome/farewell reception.
+On Tuesday/Thursday, the last session was followed by a social event.
+The choice of avoiding parallel sessions allowed every participant to have a complete overview of all presentations.

-The Symposium scientific themes shall cover all aspects of oceanographic remote sensing, including both passive and active techniques, in the visible, infrared and microwave spectral regions.
-Special attention will be placed on the fusion of optical, thermal and structural data, and on future perspectives.
-General themes will be space missions, satellites & sensors, calibration & validation, algorithms & models.
-Applications will include sea parameters and processes, bio-geo-chemical cycles and ecological status, from local to global scales.
+The Symposium scientific themes covered all aspects of oceanographic remote sensing, including both passive and active techniques, in the visible, infrared and microwave spectral regions.
+Special attention was placed on the fusion of optical, thermal and structural data, and on future perspectives.
+General themes were space missions, satellites & sensors, calibration & validation, algorithms & models.
+Applications included sea parameters and processes, bio-geo-chemical cycles and ecological status, from local to global scales.